JohnKersey2/john-kersey-portfolio/readme.md

+Screenshot of website at x pixels (1200 width?)
+Screenshot of website at x pixels
+Screenshot of website at x pixels

 __developer personal notes__
 Thresholds- 992 for Tablet, 768 for smartphone

-If About Me doesn't work in 1 line, use two paragraph elements and make a psuedoheader by adjusting font size.

-Professional Summary / About Me Draft: 11 year executive / personal assistant.
-10 years food industry, plus music.
-Very used to teaching myself things and working with google as my main guide.
+__about me copy__
+Professional Summary / About Me Draft: Hi there, I'm John!
+I just graduated Georgia Tech's Full Stack Web Developer Bootcamp!
+After 11 years working as a personal and executive assistant, I'm ready for a new long term career.
+I hope it can be with your company!
+Orginaization, communication, and mastery of using google are just a few skills I bring.
 In my freetime, I play D&D twice a week, write music, and watch football with my husband.